- Beginners who like the pre-built layouts and don't need to change them much.

 Divi’s layout builder is easy enough for non developers to use which means you can create all kinds of things without specialist knowledge and it also means that if you are a developer it could be a good option to provide to clients if they want to be able to create their own pages with a wide range of different layouts.

-As well as the modules you see above that can be added into a wide range of different layouts, you can also create full width sections rom the Divi Builder.
+As well as the modules you see above that can be added to a wide range of different layouts, you can also create full width sections from the Divi Builder.